-27. Introducing A Motion or an Amendment
+27. Introducing a motion or an amendment

 - 27.1 The procedure for moving any motion or amendment is: - 27.1.1 the mover must state the motion without speaking to it or table the wording of the motion in writing; - 27.1.2 the motion must be seconded and the seconder must be a Councillor other than the mover.
-If a motion is not seconded, the motion lapses for want of a seconder; and - 27.1.3 if a motion or an amendment is moved and seconded and no Councillor other than the mover or seconder indicates a desire to speak to it, the Chair may put the motion to the vote without discussion. - 27.2 The procedure for debating the motion or amendment is: - 27.2.1 if a Councillor other than the mover or seconder of a motion indicates a desire to speak to it, then the Chair must call on the mover to address the meeting; - 27.2.2 after the mover has addressed the meeting, the seconder may address the meeting; and - 27.2.3 after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting,) the Chair will ask Councillors if they wish to speak in relation to the motion, with any Councillor who wishes to speak being given the opportunity to do so.
+If a motion is not seconded, the motion lapses for want of a seconder; and - 27.1.3 if a motion or an amendment is moved and seconded and no Councillor other than the mover or seconder indicates a desire to speak to it, the Chair may put the motion to the vote without discussion. - 27.2 The procedure for debating the motion or amendment is: - 27.2.1 if a Councillor other than the mover or seconder of a motion indicates a desire to speak to it, then the Chair must call on the mover to address the meeting; - 27.2.2 after the mover has addressed the meeting, the seconder may address the meeting; and - 27.2.3 after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting), the Chair must invite speakers for and against the motion alternately until this is exhausted.
+Then the Chair may invite any Councillor who has not spoken and wishes to speak to the motion to do so.

-28. Right Of Reply
+28. Right of reply